morganthomas/winning-arguments/winning-arguments.md

 Arguments in the first sense of the word are debates.
 By "debates," I mean exchanges of communication where participants discuss with each other the merits and demerits of some claims that they are mutually interested in and believe themselves to disagree about or are uncertain about.

 Arguments in the second sense of the term are series of statements designed to provide reason to believe some conclusion(s).
-Henceforth, in this text we will consistently use the term "argument" to refer to arguments in this second sense, and we will use the term "debate" in order to retire the first sense of the term "argument."
+Henceforth, in this text I will consistently use the term "argument" to refer to arguments in this second sense, and I will use the term "debate" in order to retire the first sense of the term "argument."

 Here is an example of an argument:

 **(Question Science)** You shouldn't uncritically accept the conclusions of all scientific studies you come across.
 [Ioannidis (2005)](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124) is a scientific study which claims that most published research findings are false.
 If you should uncritically accept the conclusions of all scientific studies you come across, then you should accept Ioannidis (2005).
 But if you uncritically accept Ioannidis (2005), then you accept that most scientific studies draw false conclusions.
 That means you shouldn't uncritically accept the conclusions of all scientific studies you come across, because if you do, you can expect to be adopting a lot of false beliefs.

-Let's analyze this argument, which we will refer to as Question Science.
+Let's analyze this argument, which I will refer to as Question Science.
 Question Science seeks to prove that you should not uncritically accept the conclusions of all scientific studies you come across.
 It proceeds by assuming for the sake of argument the opposite of what it seeks to prove, and deriving an absurd result.
 It assumes for the sake of argument that we should uncritically accept the conclusions of all scientific studies we come across, and ends by deriving the absurd conclusion that you should do something which will lead to you adopting a lot of false beliefs.

 Let's step through the argument.
 We begin with the assumption for the sake of argument that you should uncritically accept all scientific studies you come across.
 The next move is based on the observation that if somebody thinks that way, you can make them believe anything that's said in a published scientific paper.
 The next move is to point out a paper, Ioannidis (2005), which will make us believe, under our sake-of-argument assumption, that most scientific studies conclude things that are false.
 This tells us that the thing we assumed we should do will lead us to hold many false beliefs.
 With the further assumption that we should not uncritically accept information that's likely to be false, we can refute the statement that we started out by assuming.
 In other words we can conclude that we should not uncritically accept the conclusions of all scientific studies we come across.